Our New Athletic Director

 The Athletic Association attempts to bring to the students of St. Juliana School a sports-related program in addition to their regular physical education classes.

-The Athletic Association coordinates and supervises school-affiliated and intramural functions such as: basketball, volleyball, football, softball, cheerleading and floor hockey and publishes information about its activities on its blog.
+The Athletic Association coordinates and supervises school-affiliated and intramural functions such as: basketball, volleyball, football, softball, cheerleading and publishes information about its activities on its blog.
 The Athletic Association has open meetings during the school year that will be noted on the events calendar.
 Interested parties are encouraged to read the current Athletics Handbook in preparation for attending a meeting.

 Athletic Association Board Members